janezkranjc/clus/README.txt

 Compiling Clus
 --------------

 Note: The Clus download comes with a pre-compiled version of Clus stored in the file Clus.jar.
 So, if you just want to run Clus as it is on a data set, then you do not need to compile Clus.
 You can run it using the above instructions.
 On the other hand, if you wish to modify the source code of Clus, or if you are using the CVS version, then you will need to compile the source code of Clus.
-This can be done using the commands below or using the IDE called Eclispe as pointed out in the next section.
+This can be done using the commands below or using the Eclipse IDE as pointed out in the next section.

 (Windows)